Magnetic Flux and Magnetic Flux Density

 What is Magnetic Flux and Flux Density?

 Magnetic flux is a measurement of the total number of magnetic field lines passing through a given area.
 Flux density is a measurement of the density of magnetic field lines.
-It is another name for the magnetic field strength B. So, Magnetic flux in a given area equals the flux density multiplied by the area.
+It is another name for the magnetic field strength `B`.
+So, Magnetic flux in a given area equals the flux density multiplied by the area.

 $$\phi=B_{||}A=BA\cos{\theta}$$

-where `\theta` is the angle between the magnetic field lines and the normal of the surface.
-From this, we deduce that:
+• `\theta` is the angle between the magnetic field lines and the normal area of the area

 • when the surface is parallel to the magnetic field lines, its normal is perpendicular to the magnetic field (`\theta=90°`), thus the magnetic flux is zero.